MarkBtw/ST-config.h/README.md

 First of all; make sure to put all your Suckless Software into one directory, mine is named /Suckless/.
 I will be refering to this directory with "YourSucklessDirectory", so replace that part with the name of your directory.
-Also make sure to create a BACK-UP in case you make a big oof.
+Also make sure to create a BACK-UP of your original config file in case you make a big oof.

 Now, to use my custom fork of ST, simply follow these steps: